Swimming pools and spas

-As per the new Act any work to do with swimming pool fencing requires building consent – regardless of whether a pool already exists or is being installed.
+As per the Act, any work to do with swimming pool fencing requires building consent, regardless of whether a pool already exists or is being installed.

 Swimming pool owners can choose who undertakes the three-yearly inspection of their pool, either Council or an independently qualified pool inspector (IQPI).

 An IQPI is a person accepted by the Ministry of Business, Innovation and Employment (MBIE) as qualified to carry out the periodic inspections.
 Council has a legal obligation to make sure all pool barriers comply with the Building (Pools) Amendment Act 2016.
 If you're a pool owner, we will send you a letter informing you when your pool inspection is due.
 You will be able to choose to hire an IQPI in your area to inspect your pool, or have Council carry out the inspection at a cost per inspection, as outlined in our fees and charges.
 Trading Standards has a list of IQPIs available online and will add to it when more register.